What will you learn from this article?

 - Does the low setting of air conditioning packs induce fuel saving?

-Such an approach allows to assess the importance of every aspect of fuel policy and aircraft performance, and easily find ways to improve and cut costs by giving more vital information for fuel efficiency departments, performance engineers, policymakers, and pilots.
+Such an approach allows to assess the importance of every aspect of fuel policy and aircraft performance, and easily find ways to improve and cut costs by giving more vital information to fuel efficiency departments, performance engineers, policymakers, and pilots.

 Let’s check real cases of how tail-specific performance models can lower airlines’ costs.